A wrong turn at the Maine-Canada border leads to 2-week quarantine for Canadian families

 However, Blackmore’s vehicle was subjected to a search by Canadian guards before she got turned around, the CBC reported.
 She didn’t know that entering a building on U.S. soil during the search would have the outcome that it did.

-Due to federal rules about international travel during the pandemic, travelers entering Canada must quarantine for 14 days — even though they don’t have any symptoms.
+Due to former federal rules about international travel during the pandemic, travelers entering Canada were required to quarantine for 14 days — even though they didn’t have any symptoms.

-As a result, Blackmore and her three passengers — who showed no symptoms of the virus — are required to quarantine.
+As a result, Blackmore and her three passengers — who showed no symptoms of the virus — were required to quarantine.

 “We were just doing what the border patrol told us to do,” Blackmore told the CBC.
 “It didn’t even dawn upon us that quarantine would be an issue.”

-Note: Correction: A previous version of this story misstated the year that the event took place.